kirstin/kirstinheidler.co.uk/pages/prices-and-packages.md

 ---
 layout              : page
 sidebar             : right
-title               : "Services"
-meta_title          : "Services"
-teaser              : "Here is an overview of the costs and your gifting invitations." permalink           : "/services/"
+title               : "Services and Prices" meta_title          : "Services and Prices" teaser              : "Here is an overview of the costs and your gifting invitations." permalink           : "/services/"
 breadcrumb: true